The Renaissance period art is considered one of the most essential art periods. Renaissance Art was known to be a time of “rebirth.”

 At the end of the High Renaissance era, the Renaissance ended.
 Some historians say that the Renaissance ended at the death of Raphael.
 Most believe it happened sometime later with the sacking of Rome by Charles V; the sacking of Rome came about in 1527 and brought an end to the golden age of the once-thriving nation of Italy.

-Charles V became the Holy Roman Emperor and Archduke of Austria, King of Spain and Lord of the Netherland, and Duke of Burgundy; for a time, he was in control of most of Europe, including Italy.
+Charles V became the Holy Roman Emperor and Archduke of Austria, King of Spain and Lord of the Netherland, and Duke of Burgundy; for a time, he controlled most of Europe, including Italy.

 Listen To Our Podcast About Early Renaissance Vs. High Renaissance Art Explained? by clicking here.